 Participant/representative-employers are allowed two (2) episodes of non-compliance with any employer-related responsibility delineated in the Participant/Representative Employer Agreement during the first twelve (12) month period of enrollment in the Services My Way program.
 This allows new program participants to become familiar with all employer-related responsibilities and provides an opportunity for additional training and support where required as participants adjust to the program terms.
-Thereafter, participant/representative-employers are allowed an additional two (2) episodes of non-compliance with any employer-related responsibility delineated in the Participant/Representative-Employer Agreement during each thirty-six (36) month period after the initial twelve (12) month period of enrollment in the Services My Way program.
-The third episode of non-compliance occurring within any thirty-six (36) month period of enrollment will result in the participant's involuntary termination from the Services My Way program and transition to agency-based personal care aide services.
+Thereafter, participant/representative-employers are allowed an additional two (2) episodes of non-compliance with any employer-related responsibility delineated in the Participant/Representative-Employer Agreement during each twelve (12) month period of enrollment in the Services My Way program.
+The third episode of non-compliance occurring within any twelve (12) month period of enrollment will result in the participant's involuntary termination from the Services My Way program and transition to agency-based personal care aide services.